HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_extensibility/dam_keyword_enhancement.md

 ## Remove All Keywords tagged in a media asset

-If the user likes to remove all the keywords, user can select cross icon (Clear).
+If the user wants to remove all the keywords, user can select cross icon (Clear).
 User will be prompted with a modal window to confirm, delete all keywords (both user defined and plugin generated).

 ![DAM Remove All Keywords](../../../../images/Keywords_remove_all.png)